deepcurator/DCC/demo/run_all_modalities/README.md

 - At this point, Gradle server is built.
 Before running the demo, make sure to run `gradle run` in the grobid-0.5.5 folder to start the server.

 ### Grobid Client
 Download [Grobid client](https://github.com/kermitt2/grobid-client-python/archive/master.zip) (the whole project as a zip) and extract it to a folder of your choice.
-You will be specifying its path as an input to the demo notebook.
+You will be specifying its path as an input to the [demo notebook](https://github.com/deepcurator/DCC/blob/new_demo/demo/run_all_modalities/Deep%20Code%20Curator%20(DCC).ipynb).

 ## Tesseract
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is used by the image2graph module.